A mood swing is anytime that you experience a sudden dramatic shift in emotion.

 Not eating a variety of foods – Not eating a variety of foods, especially vegetables, can make it difficult for your body to get all of the nutrients it needs.
-When certain nutrient levels are low, one may be plagued with low energy which can attribute to mood swings.
+When certain nutrient levels are low, one may be plagued with low energy which can contribute to mood swings.

 Eating too many refined carbohydrates – High consumption of processed carbohydrates (such as white bread and pastries) along with high sugar diets can cause the blood sugar to spike too quickly.

 Food plays a huge role in one’s mental health!
-Many studies are being done on the link between mental health, and one’s gut microbiome (the bacteria that lives in our gut)
+Many studies are being done on the link between mental health and one’s gut microbiome (the bacteria that lives in our gut).

-Good mood Food:
+Good Mood Food:

 Fatty fish, such as salmon, sardines, and mackerel

 Broccoli, carrots, spinach, Brussels sprouts, and cauliflower (all other veggies are a bonus!)

 Better complex carbohydrate options, like legumes, beans, pumpkin and sweet potato

 Chamomile and green tea